Rebeca Coloma – TCRG Artistic Director/Owner

 Nicole has been dancing with DeDanaan since the age of 7.
-Since then, her passion, hard work, and dedication has led her to being a two-time World Championships qualifier and competing at the National Championships numerous times.
+Since then, her passion, hard work, and dedication has led her to being a three-time World Championships qualifier and competing at the National Championships numerous times.
 With experience as both a performer and a competitor, Nicole is able to bring aspects of both areas of Irish dance and mentor students with various goals.
 Nicole enjoys teaching and is looking forward to taking her T.C.R.G. exam.
 Outside of her dance career, Nicole is currently completing her last academic year in the Faculty of Health Sciences at Simon Fraser University.

 Michel became involved with the Irish Dance community as a bookkeeper in September 2012.
 She is responsible for billings, class changes, clothing and shoe purchases, etc. She loves to cycle, read, and work with numbers.
 She lives with her husband of 44 years in Deep Cove and feels privileged to be associated with De Danaan and its family of committed dancers and their parents.